pierreschutz/pierreschutz/README.md

 - 👋 Hi, I’m @pierreschutz
-- 👀 I’m interested in Machine Learning, Big data analysis, Distributed computing, Blockchain, and many more.
+- 👀 I’m interested in Machine Learning, Big data analysis, Map data visualization, and many more.
-- 🌱 I’m currently pursuing a MSc in Data Science at EPFL in Switzerland.
 - 📫 You can reach me at {username}@rocketmail.com

 <!---